ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/source-code-surveys/container-cloning.md

 this is a source code survey, you should provide output from running each of the provided Python programs on your own laptop and then explain how the program's source code produced that output.
-A specific goal for this project is to ensure that you can explain each defect that you found in the function and how the test cases that you implemented helped you to find it.
+A specific goal for this project is to ensure that you can explain the defects that you found in the function and identify all of the key components of a test case.
 You should also reflect on how the tests that you created as part of this source code survey are similar to and different from the ones you might create with a framework like [Pytest](https://docs.pytest.org/).

 ## Project Assessment